Wildfires have once again been one of this summer’s hottest topics in Europe, United States and other parts of the world.

 Making training smooth for pilots with small children

 While combining a demanding vocation with parenthood is a challenge, there should be nothing preventing you from having both.
 For us at Coptersafety, it is essential to decrease any barriers to career-family balancing.
-For that reason, our job as a training service provider is to make the training smooth also for pilots with small kids.
-It can be as little as offering a kid-friendly area or providing personalized training which allows the parent to take time off from the training schedule for childcare.
+Thus, our job as a training service provider is to make the training smooth also for pilots with small kids.
+It can be as little as offering a kid-friendly area or providing personalized training.
+This allows the parent to take time off from the training schedule for childcare.

 We were glad to catch up with Isabel Orran, one of our student pilots, to hear her thoughts about incorporating work with being a parent.
 Isabel is a new mother who spent 3 weeks with her baby at our training facilities.
 She was recently faced with the dilemma of choosing between her pilot career and family.

-Luckily, Isabel did not have to make the painful decision as she was offered a job which will enable her to work close to her home, reducing the time spent abroad.
+Luckily, Isabel did not have to make the painful decision as she was offered a new job.
+The job will enable her to work close to her home, reducing the time spent abroad.

-Initially, Isabel became a pilot due to her father’s passion towards flying.
-Today she works as an aerial firefighter and has been working all around Europe and South America for the last seven years.
+Initially, Isabel became a pilot due to her father’s passion for flying.
+Today she works as an aerial firefighter.
+She has been working all around Europe and South America for the last seven years.
 After becoming a mother, Isabel, like any parent, has experienced changes in her work and most of all in her priorities and values.

 Isabel used to work at 10 to 12 different bases in a year.
 Often, she was called in with short notice.

-“The frantic environment did not bother previously at all as I enjoy the excitement and travel that the job brings,” says Isabel.
+“The frantic environment did not bother me previously at all.
+This was due to the fact, that I enjoy the excitement and travel that the job brings,” says Isabel.
 Due to her passion and love for her working environment, she was willing to give the career everything she had.
 However, now being a young mother, things have become a bit more complicated.
-Being directly responsible for a newborn human being makes it a lot more difficult just to pick up your things and leave for an extended mission.
+Being directly responsible for a newborn human being makes it a lot more difficult just to pick up your things and leave for a mission.

 Training with a baby attached to one’s hip

 While Isabel was training at Coptersafety, she was challenged in ways she had not been tested before.
-It was her first time learning the ins and outs of the AW139 helicopter, the first time of her taking the IFR (instrument flight rules) course, and the first time doing it all with a baby attached to her hip.
+It was her first time learning the ins and outs of the AW139 helicopter.
+The first time of her taking the IFR (instrument flight rules) course.
+Above all it was the first time doing it all with a baby attached to her hip.